 Cleveland Metroparks Police Core Values

 The Police Training Center is located in Mill Stream Run Reservation in Strongsville.
-Dedicated on May 14, 2009 the Center provides ample space for state required defensive tactics training for police as well as classroom settings for meetings and conferences for all Park District employees.
+Dedicated on May 14, 2009 the Center provides ample space for state required police training as well as classroom settings for meetings and conferences for all Park District employees.